Shore_Still.jpg

 Ana went on to study architecture and graduated from Carnegie Mellon University in Pittsburgh, Pennsylvania, in 2002, receiving the prestigious Luther Lashmit Design Award and Traveling Scholarship.

 After university, Ana joined Morris Architects in Orlando, Florida.
-During her time at Morris she worked on the conceptual design of more than 50 projects in countries including the US, Brazil, China, Singapore, Dubai, and the Caribbean.
+During her time at Morris, she worked on the conceptual design of more than 50 projects in countries including the US, Brazil, China, Singapore, Dubai, and the Caribbean.
 In 2007, Ana Carolina Mönnaco became the first woman and youngest recipient of the Hugh Ferris Memorial Prize, the singular highest achievement award in architectural illustration, for her rendering of a 360º living coral reef exhibit entitled The Coral Helix.
+In 2009 she announced the creation of her Nashville-based design studio, MÖNNACO, dedicated to providing inspired illustrations that capture the imagination for clients across the broad spectrum of industry.

 Behind the Scenes